 The Japanese economy recorded a mild upswing in the current consolidated fiscal year, with visible improvement in corporate earnings thanks to governmental economic policies and other factors.
 Conversely, consumer confidence faltered in the wake of the consumption tax hike, and there is still no sign of recovery in consumer spending.
 Internationally, the U.S. economy continued to move strongly, but the direction of the global economy as a whole remains uncertain, with sluggish European markets and decelerating growth in China and other emerging economies.

-Under these circumstances, Seiren Group, with “Reform into a 21st century company!” as its medium-term policy, is working on its medium-term business strategy, the pillars of which are the “creation of new business” and “global business expansion,” in order to ensure that it always meets its customers’ needs, to secure stable revenue, and to achieve continuous growth even in a continuously changing business environment.
-Further, we are promoting enhancement of our corporate structure by implementing measures such as development of human resources required to carry out our medium-term business strategy and improvement of our organizational functions, along with strengthening our earning capacity through productivity improvement, operation efficiency improvement and streamlining, and thorough cost reduction.
+In line with its medium-term policy promoting “reform into a 21st century company!”, the Seiren Group is currently working on a medium-term business strategy centered on the “creation of new business” and “global business expansion,” in order to ensure that we always meet our customers’ needs, to secure stable revenue, and to achieve continuous growth even in a continuously changing business environment.
+Additionally, we are promoting enhancement of our corporate culture through such things as development of the human resources required to implement our strategy and improvement of our organizational functions, along with strengthening our earning capacity through improvement of productivity, enhancement and promotion of operational efficiency, and cost reduction across the board.

 Chairman and C.E.O.
 Tatsuo Kawada